-Changes are effective on the first of the month following the receipt of your supporting documentation by GW Benefits and the completion of the following steps:
+Changes are effective on the first of the month following or coincident with completion of the following steps:

-- Enter your qualified life event online through the GW Benefits Enrollment System (go.gwu.edu/enroll4benefits) - Gather supporting documentation of the life event. - Send the documentation to GW Benefits at benefits@gwu.edu. - Please note: Coverage for Dependent children acquired through birth, adoption, or placement for adoption is effective the date of the family status change, provided you complete the steps above within 30 calendar days of the birth, adoption, or placement.
+- You complete the enrollment form. - Gather supporting documentation of the life event. - Send the enrollment from to PayFlex within 30 calendar days. - Send supporting documentation to GW Benefits within 30 calendar days.

+Please note: Coverage for Dependent children acquired through birth, adoption, or placement for adoption is effective the date of the family status change, provided you complete the steps above within 30 calendar days of the birth, adoption, or placement.

 Unless otherwise noted above, if you wish to change your elections, you must contact GW Benefits within 30 calendar days of the change in family status.
-Otherwise, you will need to wait until the next annual Open Enrollment to make changes.
+Otherwise, you will need to wait until the next annual Open Enrollment.